rbmiao/python_restapi/readme.md

-## This is the third part of this series, where we will code the API endpoints.
+## This is the third step, where we will code the API endpoints.
 Our Python Rest API Example Code

 As stated earlier, this post is where we code the endpoint handlers for our microservice.
 The first handler we will code is the AddHandler class which we will use to add a book.